AccelByte/accelbyte-go-sdk/docs/migration-guides/migration-guide-v0.31.2-to-v0.32.0.md

 ### BREAKING CHANGE

-Following changes in AccelByte Cloud OpenAPI specification:
+Following changes in AccelByte Gaming Services OpenAPI specification:
 - Model `TrackedEntitlementInfo` is replaced with `EntitlementDecrementResult`

 The new model(s) above are compatible with the models it is replacing.
 If you are affected, a simple rename should be sufficient; i.e. rename `TrackedEntitlementInfo` with `EntitlementDecrementResult`.